ahahn94/ComicDB/README.md

 ## Comics Organization
-To get familiar with the way ComicDB expects you to organize your comics, please take a look at the included testing data.  and the Comicvine wiki.
+To get familiar with the way ComicDB expects you to organize your comics, please take a look at the included testing data and the Comicvine wiki.

 # Testing Data
 For testing purposes, ComicDB includes empty dummy files that will match to some comics.